kash-dotcom/spock-game/README.md

 * Google Pixel 7

 * **Gemini Ai** was used to check the function of any input code and ensure they were aligned to the developer’s purpose.
 Also, it was used as a coach to move throught the debugging process.
 If code was suggested it was not used in the project.
-* **Human-testers** Two avid mobile game plauers were used leading to changes in the modal and added gameplay instructions on the landing page.
+* **Human-testers** Two avid mobile game players were involved, leading to changes in the modal and added gameplay instructions on the landing page.

 ## Frameworks, libraries & programs used
-* **Gitpod** - To facilitate the writing of code
+* **Gitpod** - to facilitate the writing of code
 * **Git** – to support version control
 * **Github** to deploy the website
 * **Google Fonts** – supply the fonts for the whole site